 The Opiate Analogy

 The comparison of religion to opium is particularly insightful.
 Opium, in Marx's time, was a readily available painkiller.
-He wasn't necessarily condemning religion outright, but rather suggesting that it functions similarly to a drug, offering temporary relief from the pain of oppression but ultimately failing to address the root causes of suffering.
+Which means he wasn't necessarily condemning religion outright, but rather suggesting that it functions similarly to a drug, offering temporary relief from the pain of oppression but ultimately failing to address the root causes of suffering.
 Religion, in this view, provides solace, hope, and meaning in a world filled with inequality and hardship, but it also distracts people from recognizing the systemic issues that perpetuate their suffering.

 Religion as a Tool of Social Control